MatheusRich/matheusrich.github.io/_drafts/a-mindset-for-better-code.md

 what makes a codebase easy to work with: small, well-named, self-contained parts.

-Doing this exercise is future-proofing ourselves because one thing is sure:
+Doing this exercise is future-proofing ourselves because we can be sure:
-**things will change**, and when they do, we'll want our code to be easy to change as well.
+**things will change**.
+And when they do, we want our code to be easy to change as well.

 [kiss]: https://thoughtbot.com/blog/ruby-and-kiss-sitting-in-a-tree